zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-03-Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus.md

 Clean pipettes, tip boxes, and the controls on the heating block and centrifuge by squirting 70% ethanol on a paper towel and wiping them down.
 Repeat with RNAse cleaner.
 Wipe down gloves with 70% ethanol and RNAse cleaner.
 Do not spray solutions directly on the equipment.

 ## Sample preparation: Adult Fragment Tissue Sample in Zymo DNA/RNA Shield
   This protocol utilizes coral clippings stored in 1mL of [Zymo DNA/RNA shield](https://www.zymoresearch.com/products/dna-rna-shield) and kept at -80 ºC.
 Thaw samples to room temperature on benchtop.
-On a clean work surface (see above), stand up the tubes in numerical order and photograph to record qualitative quailities such as buffer color and amount of tissue in tube.
+On a clean work surface (see above), stand up the tubes in numerical order and photograph to record qualitative qualities such as buffer color and amount of tissue in tube.

 ### Notes on sample preparation
   This protocol will start by taking 300 uL of the DNA/RNA shield from the sample tube into a clean 1.5 mL tube and performing a Proteinase K digestion in a new tube.
 However, there are several adjustments that can be made at this step.